cpuSonicatt/java-oca-notes/Java Thingies MASTER.md

 #### Method overriding

 1. The method in the child class must have the same signature as the method in the parent class
-2.  m mThe method in the child class must be at least accessible or more accessible than the method in the parent class
+2. The method in the child class must be at least accessible or more accessible than the method in the parent class
 3. The method in the child class may not throw a checked exception that is new or broarder than the class of any exception thown in the parent method.
 4. If the method returns a value, it must be the same or a subclass of the method in the parent class.